samD88/learning-rust/README.md

 # learning-rust
-Personal Repo to learn Rust, Git and Travis CI
+Personal Repo to learn Rust and Git

 ## TODO Fill this in later